 Scaling UpScaling up phase is when the project it has already shown success by obtaining impact as well as economic results and it's ready to become replicable.

 This project is rethinking Malaysian oil palm plantations.
 Together with reNature, Wild Asia is creating a new normal in palm oil – an industry commonly related to deforestation and its adverse environmental impacts.
-By growing oil palm in agroforestry systems, this project will fundamentally improve their environmental value through diversification.
+Wild Asia’s work has demonstrated that biodiversity and profits are not mutually incompatible.
+The understanding that biodiversity below ground, in our soils, is fundamental to good plant growth is the key to making this happen.
+By growing oil palm in a bio-intensive manner, this project will fundamentally improve their environmental value through diversification.
 In contrast to conventional plantations, our systems will be nature-inclusive, welcoming a wide range of species benefiting biodiversity and the climate while supporting farmer livelihoods.

 Number of direct beneficiaries